nkauj/cloudshell-novnc-automation/README.md

 # cloudshell-novnc-automation
-Google Cloudshell Free VPS with Docker-novnc and Ngrok - AUTOMATION
+Google Cloudshell Free VPS with Docker-novnc and Cloudflare Tunnel - AUTOMATION

 #### Go To https://shell.cloud.google.com and use the below commands